 Fund Services, with corporate offices at 615 East Michigan Street, Milwaukee, Wisconsin 53202, serves as the transfer and dividend disbursing agent for the Fund pursuant to a transfer agency and servicing agreement (collectively, the "Transfer Agency Agreement").
 Under the Transfer Agency Agreement, Fund Services (a) issues and redeems Shares of the Fund, (b) addresses and mails all communications by the Fund to record owners of Shares of the Fund, including reports to shareholders, dividend and distribution notices and proxy materials for its meetings of shareholders, (c) maintains shareholder accounts and, if requested, sub-accounts and (d) makes periodic reports to the Board concerning the operations of the Fund.
 Fund Services may, subject to the Board's approval, assign its duties as transfer and dividend disbursing agent to any affiliate.
-For its services to the Fund under the Transfer Agency Agreement, Fund Services are also charged to the Fund.
+For its services to the Fund under the Transfer Agency Agreement, Fund Services receives an annual fee based on the number of accounts in the Fund and the Fund's average gross assets calculated daily and payable monthly.
+Transaction charges and out-of-pocket expenses are also charged to the Fund.